skidadpa/aoc21-awk/README.md

 AWK solutions for Advent of Code 2021
 =====================================
-I decided to implement ths Advent of Code challenges this year in AWK.
-This daily programming challenge can be found at http://www.adventofcode.com
+I decided to implement the Advent of Code challenges this year in AWK.
+This daily programming challenge can be found at http://www.adventofcode.com.

 Here are my solutions.
 There is a folder for each day, each containing: